 Light Color State Meaning Key On Green On Power is supplied to entire system; the blower is running.
 Off Power is supplied only to the cabinet control logic module.
 Run Green On System is executing operating programs or certain power-up tests.
-Ctrl/P halts the execution of operating system pro- grams.
+Ctrl/P halts the execution of operating system programs when the keyswitch is in the Enable position.
 Off System is in console mode, operating system is not running, or the system is turned off.
-Fault Yellow On Fault on LSB, XMI bus, or an I/O bus.
-Slow Flash Power sequencing is in progress or air- flow error is detected.
+Fault Yellow On Fault on LSB or system I/O bus.
+Slow Flash Power sequencing is in progress or airflow error is detected.
 Fast Flash Power system error, airflow error, or keyswitch in Disable position transition detected.
 Off No faults were found.